-In the olden days–circa 2012, a person with a smartphone would only need to type a question or phrase into Google or similar search engine to pull up a list of answers.
+In the golden days, circa 2012, a person with a smartphone would only need to type a question or phrase into Google or a similar search engine to pull up a list of answers.
 Fast-forward to today, AIs like Siri and Alexa – the helpful voices that occupy smart speakers along with smartphones, tablets, and laptops – have completely disrupted the way users look for and find information, products, and services they need.

 The Language of Voice Search